Tit-Co/OpenClassrooms_Project_06/README.md

 This project was completed as part of the "Python Developer" path at OpenClassrooms.

-The goal was to develop a Python web application capable of:
+The goal was to develop the front-end interface of a Python web application capable of:
 - Visualizing a real-time ranking of interesting films.
 - Getting datas form 'OCMovies-API' API Rest
 - Displaying UI accordingly to the graphic design from Figma